 What are Amaretti Cookies?

-There are all sorts of Italian cookies from biscotti to sbrisolona but one of the most popular commercially-made cookies is Amaretti.
-Made with a dough of almond paste, sugar, egg whites, sweet almonds and apricot kernels, these cookies are classic (and gluten free)!
+There are all sorts of Italian cookies, fromย biscottiย toย sbrisolona, but one of the most popular commercially made cookies is Amaretti.
+Made with a dough of almond paste, sugar, egg whites, sweet almonds, and apricot kernels, these cookies are classic (and gluten-free)!

 Variations On This Recipe

-But you can alter it to the seasons as desired!
-In early Fall, add in figs. You can also make it with pears or apples but you’ll want to bake them at 350°F until soft (about 15 minutes) instead of broiling them.
-You could also make it with citrus that you broil in the midwinter or even just fresh berries in the Spring.
+We created this recipe as a part of a menu for a late summer cooking class, so we used stone fruit.ย But you can alter it to the seasons as desired!
+In early Fall, add figs. You can also make it with pears or apples, but you’ll want to bake them at 350ยฐF until soft (about 15 minutes) instead of broiling them.
+You could also make it with citrus that you broil in the midwinter or fresh berries in the Spring.ย

 Similar Italian-Inspired Desserts

-We have all sorts of Italian recipes on the site but here are a few desserts inspired by Italy that we love:
+We have all sorts of Italian recipes on the site, but here are a few desserts inspired by Italy that we love:

 Broiled Stone Fruit With Rosemary Honey Mascarpone and Crushed Amaretti Recipe